 The same assessment, interview and reference process is followed for internal and external candidates for the Year 9 Sports Awards.

-Sports scholars are expected to attend all relevant sports practices and coaching sessions, to represent the school when selected for matches and demonstrate exemplary sportsmanship and team work.
+Sports scholars are expected to attend all relevant School sports practices and coaching sessions, to represent the School when selected for matches and competitions and demonstrate exemplary sportsmanship and team work.
 The participation and support of School sport will be reviewed annually and the continuation of scholarship support reviewed accordingly.

-Drama Scholarships are only offered at the Year 9 entry point to the school.
+Drama Scholarships are only offered at the Year 9 and Sixth Form entry points to the school.

-Candidates have an interview, undertake group work, including improvisation, and perform a prepared audition piece in front of a panel of internal and external adjudicators.
+For Year 9, candidates have an interview, undertake group work, including improvisation, and perform a prepared audition piece in front of a panel of internal and external adjudicators.
 For applicants from other schools a reference request will be made to their current school regarding the suitability of an Award.

-Art Awards are offered at Year 9 and Year 12 entry points.
+Art Awards are offered at Year 9 and Sixth Form entry points.

-Candidates sit an Art examination at Walthamstow Hall and submit a portfolio of work which is assessed by the Headmistress and Head of Art.
+For Year 9, candidates sit an Art examination at Walthamstow Hall and submit a portfolio of work which is assessed by the Headmistress and Head of Art.
 They are also required to undertake work in controlled conditions.

 - The Headmistress’s decision on the offer and value of an Award is final.

-- Awards are subject to review with continuation based on satisfactory progress, participation and conduct in school.
+- Scholarships are applied retrospectively each term based on satisfactory progress, participation and conduct in School.

 - We are always delighted when parents accept an honorary Award so that the financial discount associated with an Award can be re-diverted into the School’s bursary fund.
 In such instances the student is still recognised as a scholar and receives her scholarship prize.